Best Antivirus Software Protection for Seniors (2021)

 Let’s make it clear: although Android viruses do exist, most of them can only infect your device if you install third-party apps.
 If you only download apps from the official Play Store there’s a minimal chance of being infected.
 Hence, in the vast majority of cases installing an antivirus app is not necessary.

-If you still want an antivirus app on your smartphone I recommend the free Bitdefender antivirus, Avast Mobile Security or CM Security.
-They’re all senior friendly, have a clean interface and additional features like blocking unwanted calls, safe browsing, app lock, etc.
+If you still want an antivirus app on your smartphone I recommend the free Bitdefender antivirus, Avast Mobile Security, or AVG antivirus.
+They’re all senior-friendly, have a clean interface and additional features like blocking unwanted calls, safe browsing, app lock, etc.